MK-SWE/MK-SWE/README.md

 # Hi there, I'm Mohammed Khattab 👋

 Welcome to my GitHub profile!
 I'm a Software Engineer based in Egypt, specializing in Backend development.
-I’m certified by ALX-Africa, powered by Holberton School Inc. in the USA, and am passionate about becoming a Full-Stack Software Engineer.
+I’m certified by ALX-Africa, powered by Holberton School Inc., and am passionate about becoming a Full-Stack Software Engineer.

 ## 🔭 Current Work

-I'm currently working on an **Ecommerce Web Application**, focusing on building scalable and secure web applications. <!-- Feel free to check it out here: [Project Link].-->
+I'm currently working on an **Ecommerce Web Application**, focusing on building scalable and secure web applications.

 ## 🚀 Skills and Technologies